As an Amazon Associate I earn from qualifying purchases.

 I believe that the comprehension and memory for concepts greatly depends on the presentation of examples that are (a) concrete, (b) logical, and (c) relevant to everyday life.
 Also, using humorous examples may be a good way to present some ideas.

 In my view, great professors are able to foster intellectual discussions that involve interesting questions and critical thinking.
 Being able to select the right discussion questions may facilitate meaningful learning by increasing intrinsic motivation.
+Discussion questions that involve problems relevant to everyday life may increase both intrinsic motivation and critical thinking.

 I believe that enlightenment is a cornerstone of higher education.
 This involves seeing ideas and issues from different perspectives.
 It also involves discerning a holistic perspective that integrates different views.
 This could involve an integration of ideas from different fields.
+Professors may be able to foster enlightenment by presenting their own views on a topic that are different from other views on the same topic.

 I learned the value of creativity in education in junior high.
 In one class, I was allowed to create a board game.
 I felt that I was motivated to learn.
 I believe that creating the board game helped to make the course more interesting and meaningful.
 In my view, including class assignments that involve writing a poem or a short story may be a good idea even if the class content is not related to creative writing.